 Where hearings are held

 Some hospitals in Victoria hold regular guardianship and administration hearings on site.
 In special circumstances hearings can be held at the older person’s bedside.
 Hearings can also take place at VCAT in Melbourne and at various local courts throughout Victoria.
 The applicant can nominate the preferred venue for the hearing, and should take into account the urgency of the matter and whether there might be a need for security to be on-call throughout the hearing.
+Hearings may also be held with some or all parties attending by phone or video-conference.

 What to expect at the hearing